30-Day Money Back Guarantee

 • Storage limitations affect convenience

-• Viability decreases without proper refrigeration
+• Viability may decrease without proper refrigeration

 • Travel and shipping challenges